 You don't have to tell OAH your specific medical diagnosis or disability.
 OAH can't ask for your specific medical diagnosis.
 But you must generally identify the nature of your disability.
-And OAH can ask you to verify that you have a disability and need the accommodation you asked for, for example, by getting a statement from your treating doctor that you have a disability and need the accommodation you asked for.
+And OAH can ask you to verify that you have a disability and need the accommodation you asked for, for example, by getting a statement from your treating doctor that you have a disability and need the accommodation you asked for to take part fully in a hearing.